10-Day Beijing, Bangkok and Pattaya

 Prices do not include Optional Programs, Local Gratuities, Travel Medical and Interruption Insurances, Airlines Seat Assignments Fees, Personal Expenses …

 Land only price does not include arrival/departure transfers.
 Full-Package Prices include airfare, fuel surcharges, airport taxes and fees.
 All prices are per person based on double occupancy.
 Kids under 12 do not have their own beds.
 Full-Package (Air and land) tour prices apply from the gateway airport or city specified in the Package Highlights.
 Prices will vary from alternative gateway airports or cities and may be higher.
 The total price will be clearly displayed prior to any deposit being required.
 Additional baggage charges may apply.

 Passengers traveling abroad require a passport valid for six months beyond their travel dates.
 All travelers are responsible to check if a visa is required for all countries on their itinerary.
 For visa information, check our Visas page.

 Day 1 Departure for China

 Depart for Beijing, China from your preferred U.S. international gateway city.
-Enjoy the onboard services and hospitality of the airline crew as you cross the international dateline towards the Asia continent.
+Enjoy the onboard services and hospitality of the airline crew as you cross the international dateline towards the Asian continent.

 Day 2 Beijing